-Grasmere to Windermere 2-day trek via Kirkstone Pass Inn
+Grasmere to Windermere 2-day trek via Kirkstone Pass Inn, a set on Flickr.

 After a very comfortable and peaceful evening and night, I walked before breakfast up St Raven's Edge to see the dawn and sunrise over the mountains.
 I had a second ascent of this fell after breakfast, continuing to John Bell's Banner, the Atkinson memorial cairn on Caudale Moor and Stoney Cove Pike.
 Microspikes again came into their own for the patchy ice on the descent to Threshwaite Mouth and climb to Thornthwaite Beacon.
 Racing to catch the 5 pm train from Windermere station, I located the Roman road that gives its name to High Street, and used it to make a rapid descent of Troutbeck valley to Windermere station.
 I'd enjoyed two days of perfect Alpine sun and snow.